phonely-ai/FDE/FDE_technical.md

 ## Purpose
 You will build a **voice assistant for an airline company** using **Phonely**.
-Then pitch the demo as if you're doing a live demo to a potential customer.
+Then you will pitch the demo as if you're doing a live demo to a potential customer.

 ---